 Aiden recovers first.
 His face folds back into nothingness.
 He inclines his head at the silver neuroscientist who still has not blinked.
 But she does now and lopes through the last few steps between us.

 “Good morning, you two.
 My apologies.”
 Her tone regains its authority as she tries to cover up her shock, but to me it sounds like I’m drowning in the river again.
 “I’m still reeling from Edison—what treachery from one of our own!
-I have already reported the matter to the Board.
+I have already reported the matter to the Council.
 Elisa, thank everything you’re alright.”
 She grasps my shoulder.

 “Thank Aiden,” I whisper, unable to find my voice.
 I cannot blink out of my retinas the image of his ravaged face at the idea of me standing by his side.

 “Of course—him above all.”
 She turns to him.
 “Aiden, let’s get you in the MRI room right away, then we can discuss.”
 And the woman I used to think of as cold takes both our hands and tows us into the lift to the top floor where she presides.
 I follow her without knowing how—my heart and mind are splattered on the spot where Aiden stood, dying before my eyes.